Maozheng6/Maozheng/README.md

 ## About me

-I completed my Ph.D. in Computer Science, advised by Xiaojun Bi in the Human-computer Interaction Lab at Stony Brook University.
+I completed my Ph.D. in Computer Science, advised by Prof. [Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/) in the Human-computer Interaction Lab at [Stony Brook University](https://www.stonybrook.edu/).
 My research focuses on intelligent multimodal input technologies on mobile devices.
 I integrated multiple input modalities, such as touch, voice, and eye gaze, with AI models for a more efficient and natural interaction experience.
 I’m experienced with Android, iOS, and Unity development, as well as LLM finetuning and computer vision.

 ## Internship experience